openstack/openstack-ansible/doc/source/user/network-arch/example.rst

 Additional VLANs may be required for the following purposes:

 * External provider networks for Floating IPs and instances
-* Self-service project/tenant networks for instances
+* Self-service project networks for instances
 * Other OpenStack services

 Network interfaces